MagnoMonteCerqueira/Community-templates-Zabbix/README.md

 ---

-Feito por e para a comunidade. 💙
+Feito para a comunidade. 💙